 A mulberry tree is a must for your homestead or backyard.
-Mulberry trees are fast growing shade trees and provide food for your family and fodder for chickens, ducks, goats and other livestock.
+They are fast growing shade trees and provide food for your family and fodder for chickens, ducks, goats and other livestock.
 The mulberry tree leaves, bark and berries are all edible.

 When we moved to our property we were so happy to find a large mulberry tree.
 The tree is actually in our neighbor’s yard but is huge and hangs over our fence.
-We’ve planted a few more mulberry trees around out property just in case something happens to our neighbor’s tree.
+We’ve planted a few more around out property just in case something happens to our neighbor’s tree.
 One thing we’ve learned is that growing mulberry trees is pretty easy.